mattermost/docs/doc/charts/gitlab/unicorn/index.md

-# Using the GitLab-Unicorn Chart
+# Using the GitLab Unicorn Chart

-The `unicorn` sub-chart provides the gitlab rails web-server with two unicorn workers per pod.
+The `unicorn` sub-chart provides the GitLab rails web-server with two Unicorn workers per pod.
 (The minimum necessary for a single pod to be able to serve any web request in GitLab)

-Currently the container used in the chart also includes a copy of gitlab-workhorse, which we haven't split out yet.
+Currently the container used in the chart also includes a copy of GitLab Workhorse, which we haven't split out yet.

 ## Requirements